 What do you see as the future for the jazz scene in Spain?

 This kind of jazz seems to be having a bit of a revival, this old fashioned music that fell out of style is now becoming in fashion again.
 Tuba Skinny are really popular; it’s traditional jazz music but they’re a young band and they’re in touch with young people.
 The dance scene in Valencia to blues and jazz is also becoming really popular.
 So I think we’re going to see more and more people producing and making traditional jazz music, and also it is ironic that our own lived experience of the ‘roaring 20s’ is so different from that of the 1920s.
 It’s been a weird and turbulent time, with external factors making life difficult in many ways.
 So now is the time to find ways to channel our energy and raise the good vibrations, and what better than to play and to enjoy music, as it is a great way for humanity to reconnect.
 We will definitely see this continuing as people need these real life experiences.
 There is a lot of need for fun and catharsis and this is a great way to dance and sing and let it all out.

 And finally, what’s upcoming for Hot Jazz Union?

-We have a gig in ‘Fusionart’ in Benimaclet this Saturday on May 13th, which is a nice quiet place and allows people to come and hear the songs and focus more on the details.
-We’re going to do more of a blues set for our next gig, with people dancing as well.
-There’s lots of dancing in Valencia, for example Lindy Hop.
-Feel free to come by!
+We have a gig in ‘Gestalguinos’ in the old town of Valencia this Tuesday on July 11th, which is a nice quiet place and allows people to come and hear the songs and focus more on the details…

 Report by Melissa McCrow